intuition-dev/INTUITION/_doc/docs/cloud2.md

 FIreStore replaces MongoDB, but also ORM, REST, DevOps, Security, Failover, etc. All that complexity is now low-tech.
 But sadly, just like you had to learn MongoDB for example, you have to learn how to use Firestore.

+## Fetch

+When doing fetch, you want to do it in head.
+So that it is done in parallel with UI.
+When data is back, ux is ready to bind - so it's not sequential.